omardelarosa/code-music-demos/public/slides.md

 --

--   I'm a Lead Software Engineer at Grubhub Seamless.
-(We're hiring.)
+-   I'm a Tech Lead on the Search Data Science Team at Grubhub.

 --